Letters: I’m a Muslim woman – France’s latest clothing ban makes no sense

 What a pity that our political system causes them both to be shackled to two parties which are each a coalition of fairly reasonable people and a relatively small (but regrettably influential) group of extremists.

-The result is that instead of getting on with what needs to be done, the leaders spend time and energy putting each other down, wooing voters with populist policies and trying to hold their party together by placating the immoderate factions.
+The result is that, instead of getting on with what needs to be done, the leaders spend time and energy putting each other down, wooing voters with populist policies and trying to hold their party together by placating the immoderate factions.

 There must be a better way, mustn’t there?
 The solution isn’t simple.
-But a first step must be a reformed voting system.
+But the first step must be a reformed voting system.
 Some form of proportionality would mean that every vote counted, and no one party would have a huge majority over all the others.
-In a coalition the vote of each MP would therefore count for more and the wisest heads of all parties could, when appropriate, cooperate instead of indulging in petty, meaningless squabbles.
+In a coalition, the vote of each MP would therefore count for more and the wisest heads of all parties could, when appropriate, cooperate instead of indulging in petty, meaningless squabbles.

 Susan Alexander